Axolotl Care Hub Axolotl Care Hub The Complete Guide

 When to Seek Emergency Help

 Some combinations of symptoms indicate a more urgent situation.
-Contact an exotic veterinarian immediately if:
+Contact an exotic veterinarian promptly if:

 • Paleness is accompanied by lethargy or loss of appetite